colorful-liyu/3DQD/README.md

 We preprocess the Pix3D datasets similarly to ShapeNet.

-The preprocessed data can ge download from [One Drive](https://github.com/xingyuansun/pix3d).
+The preprocessed data can be downloaded from [One Drive](https://1drv.ms/u/s!ApvxZzWKg6qdhFYRe3r2pXenbtu6?e=UnWEap).

 **The layout should look like this**
 ```